AhmedJouda2000/Facebook-Friend-Suggestions/README.md

 - **ordering.c:** Contains the driver code for the program.
 - **suggestions.c:** Contains the driver code for the program.

+## The Program
+- Program is ran, you enter the name of the first user then input their friends.
+Repeat for all six users.
+- Each user has a maximum of 4 friends
+- You then select the user you want to get friends suggestions for and they are displayed.

+Problem Specification can be found here.
 ## Author
 - Ahmed Jouda